Activity 05

 Looking at subareas

 This archaeological data spans multiple countries.
-We might want to divide it into smaller areas to determine whether
+We might want to divide it into smaller areas.
+How should we define those “subareas?”

 What would happen if we analyzed this data at the scale of national boundaries, instead of the actual corpus of archaeological sites?